-- Demonstrate skills and knowledge in the design, implementation and current management practices of urban landscapes;
+- Skills and knowledge in the design, implementation and current management practices of urban landscapes;

-- Interpret, critically analyse and evaluate data generated through research activities in order to effectively implement horticultural programs and operations;
+- Ability to interpret, critically analyse and evaluate data generated through research activities in order to effectively implement horticultural programs and operations;

-- Investigate and demonstrate innovative approaches to the contemporary, interdisciplinary management of urban landscapes and ecosystems by applying the principles and practices of biological, socio-cultural and environmental factors;
+- Innovative approaches to the contemporary, interdisciplinary management of urban landscapes and ecosystems by applying the principles and practices of biological, socio-cultural and environmental factors;

-- Evaluate urban vegetation, compare and explain green infrastructure systems and communicate the future effects of climate change and its relevance to the discipline of urban horticulture;
+- Ability to evaluate urban vegetation, compare and explain green infrastructure systems and communicate the future effects of climate change and its relevance to the discipline of urban horticulture;

-- Develop an understanding of problem solving methodologies and demonstrate personal accountability by applying solutions to the diversity of challenges facing urban horticultural managers;
+- An understanding of problem solving methodologies and demonstrate personal accountability by applying solutions to the diversity of challenges facing urban horticultural managers;

-- Effectively communicate, to a range of audiences, the environmental and functional value of urban horticultural philosophy to the development of creative and vibrant cities.
+- Ability to effectively communicate, to a range of audiences, the environmental and functional value of urban horticultural philosophy to the development of creative and vibrant cities.

 The Master of Urban Horticulture has been designed for a diversity of graduate students including those who wish to upgrade their urban horticulture and landscape management skills and those embarking on a new career.

 Core studies are completed in the areas of plant production and establishment, horticultural science, urban flora, landscape management, a research project and either project management, social research or experimental design and statistics.
 Elective subjects include social and therapeutic horticulture, garden history and design, urban tree management, managing invasive species and many others across the university.